RikGr/blog/_posts/2024-05-15-Leveraging-Azure-Monitor-Baseline-Alerts.md

 ## Conclusion

-The AMBA initiative is a great step forward in the world of Azure monitoring.
+The AMBA initiative is a great new option in the world of Azure monitoring.
 It provides a great starting point for setting up alerts in your Azure environment.
 It is policy-driven and easy to deploy.
 The fact that it is parameterized makes it easy to adjust to your own needs.
 The only downside is that it is not yet supported by Terraform.
 But with some effort, you can set this up yourself.

 ## References